 From an accessibility standpoint, it’s really important to make sure this works just as smoothly using a keyboard/screenreader.
 I’m wondering if something like this could work as a potential editing sequence:

 - Select “Edit Background” from the Cover block toolbar

 - Use arrow keys to move media within the frame of block

 - Use a modifier key to shift focus to crop handles

 - Once selected, use arrow keys to position a crop handle

 Enterto return focus to the Edit toolbar

 A second tab in the Edit toolbar is for setting a focal point for the background media.
-The focal point can be set in one of nine positions based on a 3×3 quadrant grid.
-Ideally, the focus indicator could be moved in a number of ways including dragging, selecting an available quadrant, and using arrow keys.
+The focal point can be set using a keyboard to highlight a specific portion of the image.

 There are three actions available from the Display popover menu: Fill, Fit, and Tile.
 Media added to a Cover block is set to Fill by default, but that setting will be overwritten if the user resizes the image viewport using the crop handles.
 In that case, the Fill or Fit actions can be used to reframe the image in the new viewport window.